carloertola/alx-low_level_programming/0x0D-preprocessor/README.md

-# Pre-processor
+# Preprocessor
-Learning how to use pre-processor directives, constants and macros
+There's a lot that can be done using pre-processor directives, constants and macros